hashicorp/packer/website/source/docs/builders/amazon-chroot.html.markdown

 * `device_path` (string) - The path to the device where the root volume of the source AMI will be attached.
 This defaults to "" (empty string), which forces Packer to find an open device automatically.

-* `command_wrapper` (string) - How to run shell commands.
-This defaults to "{{.Command}}".
-This may be useful to set if you want to set environmental variables or perhaps run it with `sudo` or so on.
-This is a configuration template where the `.Command` variable is replaced with the command to be run.

 * `mount_path` (string) - The path where the volume will be mounted.
 This is where the chroot environment will be.
 This defaults to